bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

     \underline{Hello World}

-# The baselineskip and baselinestretch
+# The baselineskip, baselinestretch, and linespread

 \baselineskip is a length command which specifies the minimum space between the botton of two successive lines in a paragraph.
 Its value may be automatically